spmedia/PhishingSecLists/README.md

 To note: this method has a low success rate.
 Out of scanning 100 unique phishing/malicious websites, you may only get 4-5 hits BUT the intel you find when you do get a good valid hit is extremely valuable.

-When using ffuf, you can dump all your phishing urls into a domains.txt and scan many website at once to increase your hit percentages.
+When using ffuf, you can dump all your phishing urls into a domains.txt and scan many websites at once to increase your hit percentages.

 ex: ffuf -w domains.txt:DOMAIN -w Wizard.txt -u DOMAIN/FUZZ -c -mc 200 -t 75